nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 ```

 - See "Dependency Considerations" in Safety Considerations above
-- Delete the downstream dependent first, then retry
+- Delete the downstream PackageRevision first, then retry

 **Deletion proposal stuck:**